facebook/zstd/doc/zstd_compression_format.md

 by tracking bitStream overflow condition:
 If updating state after decoding a symbol would require more bits than remain in the stream, it is assumed that extra bits are 0.
-Then, the symbols for each of the final states are decoded and the process is complete.
+Then, symbols for each of the final states are decoded and the process is complete.

 ##### Conversion from weights to Huffman prefix codes

 All present symbols shall now have a `Weight` value.
-It is possible to transform weights into Number_of_Bits, using this formula:
+It is possible to transform weights into` Number_of_Bits`, using this formula:
 ```
-Number_of_Bits = Number_of_Bits ?
+Number_of_Bits = Weight ?
 Max_Number_of_Bits + 1 - Weight : 0
 ```
 Symbols are sorted by `Weight`.
-Within same `Weight`, symbols keep natural order.
+Within same `Weight`, symbols keep natural sequential order.
 Symbols with a `Weight` of zero are removed.
-Then, starting from lowest weight, prefix codes are distributed in order.
+Then, starting from lowest weight, prefix codes are distributed in sequential order.

 __Example__ :
 Let's presume the following list of weights has been decoded :